Brian Young tells the fascinating story of salt prints and cyanotypes – photographic printing processes from the 19th Century.

 Salting and sizing may be combined in one operation (note that although paper for cyanotypes does not need to be salted, it does it no harm).

 Here is how to salt and size: buy some transparent leaf gelatin from the supermarket.
 In a beaker, soak 2g of the gelatin in 100ml of cold water for about 15 minutes, then top up to 250ml with hot water from the tap.
 At this point, you can add 5g of salt if required.
 Stand on a warm radiator and stir occasionally until all the gelatin is dissolved.
-Allow to cool.
+Allow cooling.

 Treat the paper by brushing the salt and gelatin mixture onto the area to be occupied by your negative, and hang up to dry.